aleynahukmet/pushup_tracker/README.md

 <p align="center">
    <img width="1000" height="400" alt="Ekran Resmi 2021-06-28 01 15 28" src="https://user-images.githubusercontent.com/87663976/161401522-9abfc07f-27d0-4755-ab44-eccce86465af.png">
 </p>
 In this project I will be doing pushup tracker using MediaPipe and OpenCV.
+I calculated the angle and wrote code to count the number of pushups.
+And I showed them on the screen to give the person a convenient feedback.

 # MediaPipe
 Google open-source MediaPipe was first introduced in June, 2019.
 It aims to make our life easy by providing some integrated computer vision and machine learning features.
 Media Pipe is a framework for building multimodal(e.g video,audio or any time series data) applied ML pipelines.MediaPipe offers customizable Python solutions as a prebuilt Python package on PyPI, which can be installed simply with *pip install mediapipe*.